 These dinner rolls are a great make-ahead recipe.
 You can prepare the dough through step 6, then place it in the refrigerator overnight to proof slowly.
 Continue the recipe as written the next morning!

 Store leftover dinner rolls in an airtight container at room temperature for up to 3 days or in the refrigerator for up to 5 days.
-Enjoy warm or at room temperature.

 - Shaped: Shape the rolls and place them on a baking sheet with space between them.
 Freeze for 8-12 hours, then transfer to a Ziplock bag and store for up to 3 months.
 Thaw at room temperature for 3-5 hours, until risen.
 Bake as directed.